 Music is one of the most viewed video categories on YouTube, as millions of people worldwide use this platform to find or discover music they like.
 Making music videos that really stand out in the sea of similar content is far from easy, but if you are not a professional filmmaker, and you would just like to make a video quickly you can try creating music videos you share on social networks with a music visualizer.
-Most of the music visualizers you can find online enable you to select a template, pick the style of the visualization or even add logos or links to your social media accounts.
-So, in this article we are going to take you through the five best music visualizers you can use to create music videos that are going to get a lot likes and shares on social media in 2019.
+Most of the music visualizers you can find online enable you to select an audio spectrum template, pick the style of the visualization or even add logos or links to your social media accounts.
+So, in this article we are going to take you through the five best music visualizers you can use to create music videos that are going to get a lot of likes and shares on social media in 2024.
+You will learn:

 Price: Free version available, subscription plans start at $9.99